 - lost wages.

-Attorney Brendan Flaherty has won numerous settlements for his clients, some of them young children.
-He can be contacted using the form below or at 612-338-0202.
+Our dig bite lawyers have won numerous settlements for our clients, some of them young children.
+We can be contacted using the form below or at 612-338-0202.

 St. Paul, MN Dog Bite Law